nightfallai/nightfall_circle_orb/README.md

 - Place a `.nightfalldlp/` directory within the root of your target repository, and inside it a `config.json` file in which you can configure your condition set (see the `Conditions` section below for more information)
 - See `Additional Configuration` section for more advanced configuration options
+- In the absence of a Nightfall config file, the scan will be performed with a default condition set containing the `API_KEY` and `CRYPTOGRAPHIC_KEY` detectors will be used.

 **3. Set up a few environment variables.**
 These variables should be made available to the Nightfall DLP orb by adding them to `Environment Variables` under `Project Settings` on the CircleCI console.
 Instructions [here](https://circleci.com/docs/2.0/env-vars/#setting-an-environment-variable-in-a-project):